44. The Principles of Knowing Oneself Through Self-Reflection

 Excerpted from “Only by Recognizing Your Misguided Views Can You Know Yourself” in Records of Christ’s Talks

 The key to self-reflection and knowing yourself is this: The more you feel that in certain areas you have done well or have done the right thing, and the more you think you can satisfy God’s will or are able to boast in certain areas, then the more it is worth it for you to know yourself in those areas and the more it is worth it for you to dig deep into them to see what impurities exist in you, as well as what things in you cannot satisfy God’s will.
 Let us take Paul as an example.
 Paul was especially knowledgeable, and he suffered a lot in his preaching work.
 He was especially adored by many.
 As a result, after completing much work, he assumed there would be a crown set aside for him.
 This caused him to go farther and farther down the wrong path, until finally he was punished by God.
 If, at the time, he had reflected upon himself and dissected himself, then he would not have thought that.
 In other words, Paul had not focused on seeking the truth in the words of the Lord Jesus; he had only believed in his own notions and imaginings.
 He had thought that as long as he did a few good things and exhibited good behavior, he would be praised and rewarded by God.
 In the end, his own notions and imagination blinded his spirit and covered his true face.
-However, people did not know this, and without God’s bringing this to light, they continued to set Paul as a standard to reach for, an example to live by, and regarded him as the one they longed to be like.
-Paul became the object of their pursuit and the object of their imitation.
+However, people did not know this, and without God’s bringing this to light, they continued to set Paul as a standard to reach for, an example to live by, and regarded him as the one they longed to be like and as the object of their pursuit, and as someone to be emulated.
 This story about Paul serves as a warning for everyone who believes in God, which is that whenever we feel we have done especially well, or believe that we are especially gifted in some respect, or think that we do not need to change or need to be dealt with in some respect, we should strive to reflect on and know ourselves better in that respect; this is crucial.
 This is because you certainly have not unearthed, paid attention to, or dissected the aspects of yourself which you believe to be good, in order to see whether or not they actually contain anything that resists God.

 Excerpted from “Only by Recognizing Your Misguided Views Can You Know Yourself” in Records of Christ’s Talks

 To know ourselves is to know what things there are in our thoughts and viewpoints that oppose God, that are not at all compatible with the truth, and that do not contain the truth.
 Man’s arrogance, self-righteousness, lies, and deceit, for instance, are aspects within a corrupt disposition that are easy for people to know.
 You can come to some knowledge of them simply by fellowshiping the truth a few times, or by fellowshiping often, or by having your state pointed out by your brothers and sisters.
 In addition, everyone possesses arrogance and deceitfulness, though to varying degrees.
 However, people’s thoughts and viewpoints are not easy to know; they are not as easy as knowing people’s dispositions.
 These are deep-rooted things.
 Therefore, when you have achieved a little change in your behavior and outward conduct, there are still many aspects of your thinking, notions, viewpoints, and the education of traditional culture you have received which are against God and which you have not yet unearthed.
 These are the deep-seated things that lead to our enmity toward God.
 Therefore, when God does something that does not conform to your notions, or something that differs from what you imagine God to do, you will resist and oppose it.
-You will not understand why God has acted so, and, though you may wish to submit, you will find yourself unable to do so.
+You will not understand why God has acted so, and, though you know there is truth in everything God does and you may wish to submit, you will find yourself unable to do so.
 Why can you not submit?
 Why such resistance and opposition?
 The reason is that there are some things within man’s thoughts and views that are hostile to God, and that are hostile to the principles by which He acts and to His essence.
 These thoughts and views are difficult for man to know.

 Excerpted from “Only by Recognizing Your Misguided Views Can You Know Yourself” in Records of Christ’s Talks